david98/schleichreportdownloader/README.md

 This program was made to replace the software provided with Schleich's GLP2-e, a device for dielectric withstand tests.
 It allows an operator to start a test with the currently selected test program and then save the report as an .xlsx file.
-It's meant to be used as a control panel in conjunction with a Raspberry Pi and a touchscreen, but it runs just fine on any Linux machine (it could be made to work with other OS's and I plan on doing it in the future).
+It's meant to be used as a control panel in conjunction with a Raspberry Pi and a touchscreen, but it runs just fine on any Linux machine (it could be made to work with other OS' and I plan on doing it in the future).

 # Requirements